Pediatric Hypocalcemia

 This occurs 3-7 days after birth, although occasionally it is seen as late as age 6 weeks.
 The following are some important causes of late neonatal hypocalcemia:

-• Exogenous phosphate load: This is most commonly seen in developing countries.
-The problem results when the neonate is fed with phosphate-rich formula or cow's milk.
-Whole cow's milk has 7 times the phosphate load of breast milk (956 vs 140 mg/L in breast milk).
-This may cause symptomatic hypocalcemia in neonates.
-[6]
+• Exogenous phosphate load - This is most commonly seen in developing countries; the problem results when the neonate is fed with phosphate-rich formula or cow's milk; whole cow's milk has seven times the phosphate load of breast milk (956 vs 140 mg/L in breast milk); this may cause symptomatic hypocalcemia in neonates [8]

-• Primary immunodeficiency disorder: DiGeorge syndrome is the most important immunodeficiency disorder to be aware of that is associated with hypocalcemia.
-DiGeorge Syndrome is a primary immunodeficiency, often but not always, characterized by cellular (T-cell) deficiency, characteristic facies, congenital heart disease and hypocalcemia.
-Hypoparathyroidism causes hypocalcemia; 90% of infants with the features of DiGeorge syndrome have a 22q11 chromosomal deletion.
+• Primary immunodeficiency disorder - DiGeorge syndrome is the most important immunodeficiency disorder to be aware of that is associated with hypocalcemia; DiGeorge syndrome is a primary immunodeficiency that is often, but not always, characterized by cellular (T-cell) deficiency, characteristic facies, congenital heart disease and hypocalcemia; hypoparathyroidism causes hypocalcemia; 90% of infants with the features of DiGeorge syndrome have a 22q11 chromosomal deletion

 Other causes of late-onset neonatal hypocalcemia include the following: